efryscok/OpenGL-Common-Design-Patterns/README.md

 # OpenGL-Common-Design-Patterns
 Using OpenGL to demonstrate the use of common design patterns such as Abstract Factory, Builder, Singleton, and Pointer to Implementation (PIMPL)

+Demonstration video can be found on YouTube: https://youtu.be/7zW3wagCDuI

 Controls:

 W - Move camera forward